guigolab/FA-nf/README.md

 ./nextflow run -bg download.nf --config params.download.config &> download.logfile
 ```

-Below you can see the minimal amount of parameters needed to run the script.
-They can be reused for running the actual pipeline.
+Below you can see the minimal amount of parameters in ```params.download.config``` file needed to run the script.
+These can be reused for running the actual pipeline.

 ```
   // Root path for Database